Background image

 Great influences and environments have throughout his sporting life, helped develop the running career of Brett Robinson.
 He has worn the green and gold in global meets at distances 1500m, 3000m, 5000m and cross country and has made the final on four of those five occasions – highlighting an ability to perform when it counts.
 In Tokyo, he graduates to the marathon for his second Olympic appearance.

-Growing up in Canberra, athletics was not Robinson’s primary sport.
+Growing up in Canberra, athletics was not Brett's primary sport.

-“I played soccer as a kid until about 10-years-old, recalled Robinson.
+“I played soccer as a kid until about 10-years-old," Brett recalled.

 “I got to year six and I had this PE teacher who was into running and he noticed I was pretty good at cross country and he started taking me to some races.
 They were fun.
 I went to nationals in U13s and placed 18th there and I enjoyed it and when I got into high school I got a coach.
 From there I improved every year, I think I was sixth place the next year and I was always in the top-10 or so.”